brombal/stylix-docs/markdown/why-stylix.md

 Other libraries such as *styled-components* and *Emotion* offer similar solutions to these problems.
 We think those are great libraries and they heavily inspired Stylix.
 We just felt that they didn't take things far enough: rather than integrating CSS directly with React, they introduced entirely new ways to write CSS.
 Template literals (`` styled.div`...` ``), prop functions, and custom Babel configurations are all small but unnecessary learning curves.

 Instead, Stylix took the approach of pairing CSS as closely with React as JSX did with HTML and JavaScript.
 We went a little further than these other libraries, and said "no more quirky syntaxes, APIs, or configurations; let's just use what React already offers."
-Indeed, React already provides great ways to do everything we need for styles that are clean, reusable, and maintainable.
+Indeed, React already provides great ways to do everything we need to create clean, reusable, and maintainable styles.

-If you're convinced now of how delightful styling your React apps will be with Stylix, let's see what else it can do for you.
+If you're convinced now of how delightful styling your React apps will be with Stylix, continue on to **[getting started](/getting-started)** to begin.

-<a href="/basics" class="next-link">Stylix basics</a>
+<a href="/getting-started" class="next-link">Getting started</a>